KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 In the Useful Resources section there is an excellent checklist for evaluating a project and I recommend that you take a look at it.
 In general...

-My third recommendation is that when you are looking for a project to contribute to
+I recommend that when you are looking for a project to contribute to:
 * Search by tag to find projects that use triaging.
 Triaging is where issues are sorted by difficulty level
 * As a collaborator or code reviewer, you can cherry-pick issues and pull requests that fit your skill level